 Two reasons for this are: 1) unbelief; and 2) an incomplete view of prayer.

 Unbelief is one reason for a prayerless life.
-If prayer means talking with God about what we are doing together, then how could anyone pass up daily opportunities to meet, one-on-one, with the Maker of Heaven and Earth?
-I can assure you that, if right now the President of the United States (or any country's President) called and said they wanted to meet with me today, I would stop typing this post, and say "Excuse me, I have a meeting with our President."
-I would drop all things to do this!
+If prayer means talking with God about what we are thinking and doing together, then how could anyone pass up daily opportunities to meet, one-on-one, with the Maker of Heaven and Earth?
+I can assure you that, if the President of the United States (or any country's President) called and said they wanted to meet with me today, I would stop typing this post, and say "Excuse me, I have a meeting with our President."
+I would drop everything to do this!
 A chance to meet with the most powerful leader in the world!
 You would not be able to keep me from such a meeting.
-And, I would go with awe and trembling.
+And, I would go in awe and trembling.

-Multiply this unlikely earthly scenario times a gazillion and we have the matter of prayer as meeting with the all-powerful, all-knowing, necessarily existent, Creator of all things.
-Almighty God invites you to pray today, which means to enter into conversation with Him concerning many things, to include the Kingdom Mission.
-If you can't find time for this I suggest it may it be because you don't believe.
+Multiply this unlikely earthly scenario a gazillion times and we have the matter of prayer as meeting with the all-powerful, all-knowing, omnibenevolent, necessarily existent, Creator and Sustainer of all things.
+If someone can't find time for this, I suggest it may it be because they don't believe.

-Another reason "Christians" don't actually pray is because they have been taught an incomplete, one-sided theory of prayer.
-This is the idea of prayer as essentially "asking" or "petition."
-This is found in, e.g., the theology of Karl Barth, who so much emphasized the "Wholly Otherness" of God that God got viewed as phenomenally distant.
-So we talk to Him more than converse with Him.
+Another reason Christians don't pray is because they have been taught an incomplete, one-sided theory of prayer.
+This is the idea of prayer as essentially "asking," or "petition."
+This is found in, e.g., the theology of Karl Barth, who so emphasized the "Wholly Otherness" of God that the "I am with you always" God got viewed as distant.
+This can lead to talking to God, more than conversing with Him.
 We come to God mostly with requests.
 We approach this distant God when we're in trouble.

-If a Jesus-follower thought "God won't speak to me" this would hugely discourage them from praying.
+If a Jesus-follower thought "God won't speak to me," this could discourage them from praying.

-This is the myth of "effective prayer," with "effectiveness as some kind of measuring stick.
-To focus on the "effectiveness" of prayer is to miss the relationship with God.
-It is to view God as some object from which to "get results."
+This is the myth of "effective prayer," with effectiveness seen as some kind of measuring stick.
+To focus excessively on the effectiveness of prayer is to miss the relationship with God.
+It is to view God as some object, from which to "get results."